Jorge Soler Player Props: Marlins vs. Nationals

 Jorge Soler At The Plate

-- He ranks 81st in batting average, 32nd in on base percentage, and eighth in slugging among the qualifying hitters in baseball.
+- Among qualified hitters in MLB, he ranks 76th in batting average, 23rd in on-base percentage, and eighth in slugging.

-- Soler has picked up a hit in 39 of 66 games this year, with multiple hits 15 times.
+- Soler enters this game on a four-game hitting streak.
+Over the course of his last games, he's hitting .308 with one homer.

+- In 59.7% of his 67 games this season, Soler has picked up at least one hit.
+He's also had 15 multi-hit games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.